htvekov/controllerx/docs/examples/Sonos display.md

 An optional PIR sensor or microwave radar sensor can be added for automatic dimming (brightness control) and turning the display on/off completely.
 The RCWL 0516 sensor is cheap, but can be somewhat difficult to use in 'tight' builds as it's somewhat sensitive to many things - WiFi in particular.
 So you could experience some false triggers using this sensor if fitted very close to the ESP8266.
 AM 312 is a cheap and simple 'no nonsense' PIR sensor that just always works as expected.
 Sensor can also be used for other purposes as well in HA 🙂

-Please note that (at least on my display version) SSD1309 display can't be turned completely off with brightness = 0, but that works perfectly for my SSD1306 display.
-Instead SSD1309 has be be turned on/off with specific command.
+Please note that (at least on my display version) SSD1309 display can't be turned completely off with brightness = 0, but this works perfectly on my SSD1306 display.
+Instead SSD1309 has to be turned on/off with specific commands.
 Check what works on your specific display and revise implementation method/ESPHome yaml config code accordingly.

 **Revised v1.1
 Not done yet !!